Skip to Content

 Sender

-Format: <CHAT_TEXT_GROUP><group name><text><CHAT_END_OF_COMMAND>
+<CHAT_TEXT_GROUP><group name><text><CHAT_END_OF_COMMAND>

-sprintf: %c%-15s%s%c
+%c%-15s%s%c

-Example: \n%s chats to the group, '%s'\n
+\n%s chats to the group, '%s'\n

 Receiver

-• If the message arrives on an incoming connection (i.e. the remote peer is a caller): Do NOT relay.
+• If the message arrives on an incoming connection (i.e., the remote peer is a caller): do not relay.

 Note (Implementation-specific behavior in MUSHclient)